leonletto/algo-pfsense/README.md

 * Run `./algo` per the instructions to create a new AlgoVPN server.
    * Or add the `router` user to an existing AlgoVPN server (see [Adding or Removing Users](https://github.com/trailofbits/algo#adding-or-removing-users)).
+   * Once `./algo` has finished running, record the p12 password that gets printed to the screen.

 * Install `router-updown.sh` on the AlgoVPN server:
    * Get a copy of `router-updown.sh` from this repository.